Filesystem

 symlink(target::AbstractString, link::AbstractString; dir_target = false)

-In addition, there are two ways to create a link in Windows: symbolic links and connection points.
-Junction points are slightly more efficient, but do not support relative paths, so if a relative symbolic link to a directory is requested (as indicated by using isabspath(target)
+Additionally, there are two methods of making a link on Windows; symbolic links and junction points.
+Junction points are slightly more efficient, but do not support relative paths, so if a relative directory symlink is requested (as denoted by isabspath(target) returning false) a symlink will be used, else a junction point will be used.
+Best practice for creating symlinks on Windows is to create them only after the files/directories they reference are already created.

 #